 The original station has grade II listed status and can be used as a backup system if needed.
-The modern Abbey Mills Pumping Station was built about 200 metres (660 ft) south of the original station and is a facility designed specifically for the increased population density of London’s centre and is under the management of Thames Water.
+The modern Abbey Mills Pumping Station was built about 200 metres (660 ft) south of the original station and is a facility designed specifically for the increased population density of London’s centre.
+It is under the management of Thames Water.
 The Lee Tunnel, also known as the Stratford to East Ham deep tunnel, opened in 2016 and carries waste from Abbey Mills Pumping Station down to pumps and storage tanks at Jenkins Lane, Beckton Sewage Treatment Works as part of the Thames Tideway Scheme.

-B Station has recently been used as a location for movies including as the infamous Arkham Asylum in Batman Begins.
-C Station has been stripped for use as a set too.
-A Station remains as the primary back-up for the modern F Station.
+Station B has recently been used as a location for movies including Batman Begins.
+Station C has been stripped for use as a set too.
 The building was cleaned up for the 2012 London Olympics which was held nearby.